musadiqpeerzada/portfolio/data/blog/solid-principles.md

 ## Single Responsibility Principle

-Single Responsibility Principle is a foundational concept in software engineering, particularly in object-oriented design.
-It says that a class should have one and only one reason to change, meaning it _should only have a single responsibility_ or functionality.
-But we engineers have a nag of asking **why**?
-How does that help?
-So let's check the the purpose it serves.
+Single Responsibility Principle aims to make software systems more understandable, flexible, and maintainable.
+It states that a class should have one and only one reason to change, meaning it _should only have a single responsibility_ or functionality.
+This principle encourages us to separate concerns by encapsulating different functionalities in different classes, ensuring that each class addresses a single aspect of the overall functionality.

-### Why use it?
+### Advantages

 - **Maintainability**: Classes with a single responsibility are easier to understand and modify.
 When a code change is required, our time should go in making the change not looking for the place where code needs to be changed.
 - **Testability**: Since classes have a single responsibility, they are smaller and hence easier to test, as there are fewer potential test cases and interactions to consider.